Department of Labor Logo United States Department of Labor

 How to Become a Rehabilitation Counselor

-Rehabilitation counselors typically need a master’s degree in rehabilitation counseling or a related field.
-Some positions require certification or a license.
+Rehabilitation counselors typically need a master’s degree in rehabilitation counseling or a related field, although a bachelor’s degree may be sufficient for some jobs.
+Some positions require a license or certification.

 Pay